Shannon family: Eugene "Geno" Doak

+Justin Stroud

+Justin Stroud is June's husband.
+They met through social media and married on March 23, 2022, at the Wilkinson County, Georgia, courthouse after dating for six months.
+They had a formal ceremony with their family in attendance on the beach in Panama City, Florida on February 18, 2023.
+He is a tattoo artist and auto mechanic.
+He refers to his mother as Mama Dukes.
+In November 2019, he was arrested in Alabama for possession of marijuana and drug paraphernalia, burglary and theft.
+He pleaded guilty to the latter two charges.
+He was arrested and spent a month in jail in 2022 after violating his probation.

+Dralin Carswell

+Dralin Carswell (born April 1, 2001) is Alana's boyfriend.
+They started dating officially when she was 16 and he was 19.
+In February 2023, he was arrested in Monroe County, Georgia for driving under the influence and fleeing from authorities.
+Alana, who was 17 at the time, was in the car but was not arrested.
+He was indicted on four counts, including giving a false name when arrested, in August 2023.

 Mark McDaniel

-Mark McDaniel is June's ex-partner and possibly the father of her third child, Lauryn.
+Mark McDaniel (born 1961) is June's ex-partner and possibly the father of her third child, Lauryn.
 Mark pled guilty to aggravated child molestation in 2003, with June's eldest daughter, Anna, being his victim.
 June reportedly rekindled her relationship with Mark after his release from prison, resulting in the cancellation of Here Comes Honey Boo Boo, though June denied any wrongdoing.

-TV appearances
+Television appearances

 Toddlers & Tiaras

 The Shannons were first introduced to U.S. audiences through their appearances on TLC's Toddlers & Tiaras.
 June and Alana first appeared together in an episode titled Precious Moments Pageant 2011, which originally aired on January 4, 2012, though filming for the episode took place in 2011.
 The mother-daughter duo became regulars on the show, which gave viewers a behind-the-scenes look at the world of pageantry.
 Alana's outgoing personality and funny remarks made her a fan favorite and several of her phrases from the show, such as "A dollar makes me holler," later became the basis for popular internet memes.
 Audiences later expressed concern for Alana's health after it was revealed that June would give her daughter, then 6 years old, a mixture of soft drinks and energy drinks to give her enough energy to compete in pageants.

 Here Comes Honey Boo Boo

-Here Comes Honey Boo Boo premiered on TLC on August 8, 2012, which ran for four seasons, featuring the family and their daily lives.
-In the middle of filming the fifth season, TLC abruptly cancelled the show after it was confirmed June was dating a registered sex offender.
+Here Comes Honey Boo Boo premiered on TLC on August 8, 2012.
+It ran for four seasons and featured the family and their daily lives.
+In the middle of filming the fifth season, TLC abruptly cancelled the show after it was confirmed that June was dating a registered sex offender.